-Peru has a rich heritage as a result of a melting pot of ethnicities and many historical influences including those of ancient Amerindian and Spanish cultures.
-The country has historically been an important political and cultural centre of Latin America as the seat of both the Inca and the Spanish empires in the region.
+Peru has a rich heritage, influenced by a melting pot of ethnicities.
+The country has historically been an important political and cultural centre of Latin America as the seat of the Inca empire and the entry point for the Spanish conquistadores.

 Language barrier in Peru

 Spanish and the indigenous language of Quechua are the two official languages of Peru.
 Spanish is the most popular language, while numerous indigenous languages are also spoken in more rural areas.
 Expats will find that learning Spanish is essential for integrating into life in this Latin American country.
-While some Peruvians in the corporate sphere in Peruvian cities such as Lima and the tourist city of Cusco may speak English, the average Peruvian will not speak the language.
+While some Peruvians in the corporate sphere in cities such as Lima and the tourist city of Cusco may speak English, the average Peruvian will not.

 Food and drinks in Peru